Upper and Lower Critical Decay Exponents of Ising Ferromagnets with Long-range Interaction: Results

 \section{Results}

 By means of the Fukui-Todo cluster method, the Monte Carlo simulation was performed on the two-dimensional $L \times L$ square lattice up to $L=4096$ for $\sigma = 0.8, 0.9, 1.0, \cdots, 1.75, 1.9$, and 2.0.
 The periodic boundary conditions were imposed and the effect of the mirror images was taken into account by the generalized Ewald summation (Appendix.~\ref{subsec:ewald}).
 The thermal averages of the moments of the magnetization $\langle m^\alpha \rangle$ ($\alpha=2,4,\cdots$) were calculated by the improved estimator (Appendix~\ref{subsec:improvedestimator}).
-Measurement of physical quantities are performed for 16384 Monte Carlo steps, which is longer enough than the integrated autocorrelation time, e.g., $\tau_\text{int}=4.3$ and 4.0 for $\langle m^2 \rangle$ and $\langle m^4 \rangle$, respectively, for $L=4096$ and $\sigma=1.75$, after discarding 128 Monte Carlo steps for thermalization.
+Measurement of physical quantities are performed for 16384 Monte Carlo steps, which is longer enough than the integrated autocorrelation time, e.g., $\tau_\text{int}=4.3$ and 4.0 for $\langle m^2 \rangle$ and $\langle m^4 \rangle$, respectively, at the critical point for $L=4096$ and $\sigma=1.75$.
+Before measurement, we discard 128 Monte Carlo steps.
+We have also confirmed that 128 Monte Carlo steps is longer enough than the exponential autocorrelation time, that is, there is no statistically significant difference between the measurement with 128 Monte Carlo thermalization steps and that with 256 Monte Carlo thermalization steps at the critical point for the largest system size.